LeoDoak/Modeling-DDR/README.md

 The markdown cells did not display the markdown correctly.
 So a pdf was created that kept the markdown in the correct formating.
 I used https://www.convert.ploomber.io/ to convert my .ipynb to a pdf.

-Also in the respository is our Powerpoint Presentation that was converted to a pdf, to be viewable on Github.
+Also in the respository is our Powerpoint Presentation that in two file formats, .pptx  and .pdf.
+The Powerpoint format is not viewabale on Github but if downloaded the animations on slide 8 will function.
+The pdf is viewable on Github but the animations on slide 8 do not function.
 This presentation was used to present our work to our class and Professsor.
 We recieved positive feedback for our presentation and our work.
 ---

 **Requirements:**